TechAle/gsplusplus/README.md

 * TechAle (Main developer, head developer, mainteiner)
 * Doogie13 (Misc modules)
 * Mwa (Profile system and misc)
-* Sable__(best coder hacker man ever!!!)
+* Phantom826(new FPS counter
 #### gs++ Credits
-I think it's the duty of a developer saying if he took inspiration / took some piece of code from another client.
+I think it's the duty of a developer to say if he took inspiration / took some piece of code from another client.
 * How customchat is implemented for overriding  minecraft's chat (https://www.curseforge.com/minecraft/mc-mods/better-chat)